hellydiyora/SyncLife/README.md

 ## Prerequisites

----Ensure you have Node.js and MongoDB installed.---
+Ensure you have Node.js and MongoDB installed.

 ## Steps to Run Locally